deeptiGarg/Classification-on-Autism-Dataset/README.md

 The target class is a boolean value as YES/NO which determines if the patient is likely to have ASD or not.

+# Data pre-processing -
-Though the the dataset is relatively clean, still data pre-processing is essential. -
+Though the the dataset is relatively clean, still data pre-processing is essential.
 1. Handling Missing Value - Predictions based on Random Forest with accuracy >70% used to fill in the missing values.
 2. Outlier/Noise Detection - Substituted with average value.
 3. Normalization - Performed normalization on continuous valued column.